unixwork/IM4/README.md

 --------

 IM4 depends on *libstrophe* and *libotr*, which, in turn, depend on *OpenSSL* and *libgcrypt*.
 To build all dependencies, run the `build_dependencies.sh` script from the project root directory.
-If *homebrew* is installed, it es recommended to temporarily rename `/opt/homebrew`.
+If *homebrew* is installed, it is recommended to temporarily rename `/opt/homebrew`.

 After the dependencies are built successfully, IM4 can be built with Xcode.